cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 ------

-Inactive Vendors are Easier to Deal With
+Inactive Vendors Are Easier to Deal With
 ++++++++++++++++++++++++++++++++++++++++

 .. list-table::